Wonders of the West Coast and Kimberley

 Kununurra - Katherine

 Say goodbye to WA and hello to the NT, your introduction to the state the vast pastoral lands that characterise the outback here.
-Locals come with plenty of country swagger, as you’ll discover at the Katherine Outback Experience.
+Locals come with plenty of country swagger, as you’ll discover at the Katherine Outback Experience, celebrating the Northern Territory’s unique pastoral history and culture.
 After songs and entertainment, your special Be My Guest evening of dining under the stars begins.

 Accommodation: